Skip to main content Skip to secondary navigation

 Summer Quarter Assistantships

-In Summer quarter, students may hold assistantship appointments up to 90% FTE (36 hours of work per week).
-No 55% appointments are allowed.
-Students must be enrolled for at least one unit in order to hold a Summer assistantship.
-100% appointments are considered temporary employment, rather than as a student assistantship; they are not processed through GFS, and do not provide any tuition allowance or Cardinal Care payment.
+In summer quarter: students may hold assistantship appointments up to 90% FTE (36 hours of work per week).
+55% appointments are not allowed.
+Students must be enrolled for at least one unit in order to hold a summer assistantship.
+100% appointments are considered temporary employment, and are not considered a student assistantship.
+100% appointments are processed through HR, not through GFS, and do not provide any tuition allowance or Cardinal Care payment.

-During Summer quarter, when many courses are shorter and the between-quarters period is longer than in fall/winter/spring quarters, a teaching or research assistantship may be offered for less than the full three-month period.
+During summer quarter, many courses are shorter, and the between-quarters period is longer than in autumn/winter/spring quarters.
+A teaching or research assistantship may be offered for less than the full three-month period but must be at least two months in duration.

-Summer assistantships must begin on the quarterly start-date (July 1 unless the student is on the alternate calendar), but the end date may be set at two months or later, rather than the full 3-month period.
-This should be done only in the Summer Quarter, and only where the research or teaching effort is significantly less than expected in a normal quarter.
-In these cases, the student will earn the full tuition allowance and a specific salary per pay period (often, the degree program's standard semi-monthly salary).
+Summer assistantships must begin on the quarterly start-date (July 1), and the end date may be set at two months or later, rather than the full 3-month period.
+In these cases, the student on assistantship will earn the full tuition allowance and a specific salary per pay period (often, the degree program's standard semi-monthly salary).
 The student should be advised that the shorter work period will generate less total salary.

-(Administratively: if a summer appointment has been offered and accepted for at least two months but less than the GFS-standard three months, the assistantship should be entered in GFS with the earlier end date noted as the "termination date."
-The full TAL will be earned, and there are no negative implications of 'termination.')
+If a summer appointment has been offered and accepted for at least two months but less than the GFS-standard three months, the assistantship should be entered in GFS with the earlier end date noted as the "termination date."
+The full tuition allowance will be earned, and there are no negative implications of 'termination.'

 Back to top